-Starting from Cycle 8 2021, PIs of accepted proposals no longer have to submit their Phase 2 Science Goals.
-In practice this means there is no longer a Phase 2 deadline and PIs are responsible for correctly providing all necessary information when submitting the proposal to successfully schedule the requested observations.
-PIs who are preparing a proposal and are unsure if they have listed all necessary information correctly are encouraged to get in contact with a node for support.
+Pls are responsible for correctly providing all necessary information when submitting the proposal to successfully schedule the requested observations.
+Pls who are preparing a proposal and are unsure if they have listed all necessary information correctly are encouraged to get in contact with a node for support.

 Immediately after the outcome of the proposal review process, the Scheduling Blocks (SBs) of accepted programs will be automatically generated by the observatory and will be placed in the observing queue for scheduling and eventual execution.
 The Phase 2 team will make sure all SBs will run smoothly at the telescope (e.g. check calibrator variability, target proper motion).
 In case a PI of an approved proposal realises that a change to the program is needed, they can consult with the CS whether a change request should be submitted or if a small change can be implemented by the Phase 2 team directly.
-PIs are encouraged to check, before their project can first be scheduled on the telescope, if any alterations are needed.
+Pls are encouraged to check, before their project can first be scheduled on the telescope, if any alterations are needed.